 Dealing with Risks to the Rice Network

-This process involves the identification, classification, remedy, and mitigation of various vulnerabilities within a system.
+This process involves the identification, classification, and remediation of various vulnerabilities within a system.
 It is an integral part of computer and network security and is practiced together with risk management as well as other security practices.

 In order to protect Rice data and systems, the ISO regularly scans the Rice network and Rice owned systems for vulnerabilities.
 When those vulnerabilities are discovered, we reach out to the owners and users to resolve those risks and secure those systems from any potential threats.

 You may have received an email like this from the Information Security Office to alert you about a vulnerability: